-Swank Motion Pictures, a distributor of feature films, provides online streaming access via their Digital Campus service through an agreement with the University Libraries.
+Swank Motion Pictures, a distributor of feature films, provides online streaming access via their Digital Campus service through an agreement funded by the University Libraries.
 Movies from major motion picture studios are available for online streaming when requested by a Penn State instructor for use in a Penn State course.

 How to View Movies Already Requested